Samsung/tizen-docs/docs/application/dotnet/guides/libraries/skiasharp/index.md

 ## Allocate memory block

 Allocate a specific size of the memory block.
-The size of memory block must be same as the size of the canvas you want:
+The size of the memory block must be same as the size of the canvas you want:

 ```csharp
 private IntPtr pBitMap;                   // memory handle